 Many gateways can either accept and deposit payments in the customer's currency, or automatically convert the currency they're given to your home currency after the customer has paid.
 If the gateway is set to "Display Only," customers won't be able to pay in that denomination, but the app will still convert and display prices on the storefront.

-Exchange rates can either be set automatically or manually using the options on the Settings page.
-If you're using automatic rates, you can even set up rate padding (so that a little extra is built in for bank charges/fees on your end).
+Exchange rates can either be set automated or manual using the options on the Settings page.
+If you're using automatic rates, you can set up rate padding (so that a little extra is built in for bank charges/fees on your end).

 You can even set up rounding rules, so that prices look more natural to international customers.
 For example, if the actual conversion winds up appearing as $12.42, you can set the app to round up or down to the nearest dollar.